dpengineering/softdev-training/Exercises/LinuxCommandLine.md

 ## cat
 Print out the contents of a file. `cat kermit.py` prints the contents of kermit.py.
 Can specify multiple files: e.g. `cat kermit.py second.py` to concatenate them together.

+## cp
+copies a file from argument1 to argument2, where arguments are the inputs passed into the command. `cp kermit.png /bin` creates a copy of  `kermit.png` in alokthakrar, assuming kermit.png is in our working directory/scope.

+## rm
+Remove files. `rm kermit1.png` deletes kermit1.png, assuming it's in the working directory. `rm -r directoryName` allows you to delete directories, as well as the `rmdir` command, e.g. `rmdir directory`.

+With great power comes great responsibility! rm is dangerous.
+If you delete the wrong folder, you can't bring it back, and could potentially brick your entire computer.
+{: .warning }

 ## man
 Learn more about what a command does and its flags: e.g. `man ls`

-## clear
-`clear` clears the terminal.

-## cp
+## Ctrl-C
-copies a file from argument1 to argument2, where arguments are the inputs passed into the command. `cp kermit.png /bin` creates a copy of  `kermit.png` in alokthakrar, assuming kermit.png is in our working directory/scope.
+Not technically a command, but to kill any running process (in this context, any command), just hit Ctrl-C. This is helpful if you have a piece of code that doesn't terminate, but you want to stop.

 ## mv
 Same functionality as cp, just moves the files instead of copying them. `mv kermit.png /home/alokthakrar` moves kermit.png to alokthakrar.